Few-shot Online Anomaly Detection and Segmentation: Few-shot Online Anomaly Detection and Segmentation

 \subsection{Feature Extraction}

-Previous works utilizing Neural Gas for online clustering primarily focused on handcraft feature descriptors~\cite{feng2010online, yuan2014online,li2013anomaly,laptev2008learning}.
+Previous works utilizing Neural Gas for online clustering primarily focused on handcraft feature descriptors~\cite{yuan2014online,li2013anomaly}.
 In order to achieve competitive performance, we opt to utilize patch deep embeddings extracted by Convolution Neural Network (CNN) that has been pre-trained on the ImageNet dataset.
 Due to the presence of downsampling in CNN, each embedding in the CNN feature map is associated with a spatially corresponding patch of the image.
 An interpolation algorithm is then applied to obtain a high-resolution dense map

 Feature maps extracted from different CNN layers contain information from different semantic levels and resolutions.
-To capture both fine-grained and global contexts, we concatenate feature embeddings from different layers.
-Similarly, as proposed by Defard \emph{et al.} \cite{defard2020padim}, we apply a simple random dimensionality reduction to decrease the complexity while maintaining high performance.
+To capture both fine-grained and global contexts, we concatenate feature embeddings from different layers. {Specifically, as shown in the Table \ref{resnet18}, features at the end of the first residual block conv2\_x, the second residual block conv3\_x, and the third residual block conv4\_x from the ResNet18 backbone are adopted.} Similarly, as proposed by Defard \emph{et al.} \cite{defard2020padim}, we apply a simple random dimensionality reduction to decrease the complexity while maintaining high performance.
 The process schematic for the feature embedding extraction is depicted in Figure \ref{fd}.